 - Blood renin activity

 - Kidney ultrasound

-A procedure to insert a catheter into the veins of the adrenal glands may need to be done.
+Another procedure involves inserting a catheter into the veins of the adrenal glands.
 This helps check which of the two adrenal glands is making too much aldosterone.
 This test is important because many people have small benign tumors in the adrenal glands that do not secrete any hormones.
 Relying only on a CT scan may result in the wrong adrenal gland being removed.

 Limiting salt intake and taking medicine may control the symptoms without surgery.
 Medicines to treat hyperaldosteronism include:

 - Drugs that block the action of aldosterone